5T33Z0/OCLP4Hackintosh/Guides/Haswell_Broadwell/Haswell_Config.md

 ## Config Edits

 Listed below, you find the required modifications to prepare your `config.plist` and EFI folder for installing macOS Monterey or newer on Haswell/Broadwell systems.
-You can use this [.plist](/plist/Haswell-Broadwell_OCLP_Wintel_Patches.plist) which contains all the necessary settings for cross-referencing.
+You can use this [.plist](/plist/Haswell-Broadwell_OCLP_Wintel_Patches.plist) for cross-referencing.

 Config Section | Action | Description
 :-------------:| ------ | ------------